-There are 13 folders that can be configured using the group policy, but not all folders are suitable to be redirected to Work Folders.
+Thirteen folders can be configured using the group policy, but not all folders are suitable to be redirected to Work Folders.
 The latter are special folders designated by your network admins to sync with the server copies so that you and the server copies are the same.
 You can work on files in Work Folders and save them on any platform.
 Next time the device syncs with the server, it updates the copies of files in Work Folders on Servers.
-Same way, if anyone updated files on the server, it will update the copy of the file located in your Work Folders.
-That is, after each sync, all files on your device will be up to date with the server copies and vice versa.
+Same way, if anyone updates files on the server, it will update the copy of the file located in your Work Folders.
+After each sync, all files on your device will be updated with the server copies and vice versa.

 If your IT admin feels the need to redirect some folders to Work Folders instead of creating new folders, he or she can do it by redirecting the folders.
-It is as easy as opening properties and changing the path of the folder as shown in the next section of this post.
-You can do this for special folders as well – documents, music, video, etc.
+It is as easy as opening properties and changing the path of the folder, as shown in the next section of this post.
+You can also do this for special folders – documents, music, video, etc.

 Redirection is the concept of being able to sync only data folders with server copies.
 In case your device needs special applications that default to save files in Work Folders, the applications would have to be installed separately on your device or devices.
 You can’t expect the application programs to sync and get installed using Work Folders because plenty of other things are also related to program files – one of the major things being the Windows registry and the App Data folder.
 So we can safely say that Work Folders are meant for data files only.